ericescalante/ericescalante.github.io/_posts/2015-06-07-isomorphic.md

 Being able share some of the javascript code both on the server and client provides many advantages, such as:

-- SEO: Search engines should be able crawl and index our content.
+- SEO: Search engines should be able to crawl and index our content.
 No need to implement/pay for a pre-rendering service to achieve this.
 - Performance: A pre-rendered page can be cached server-side and provide a snappy user experience.
 React hooks itself up once the page is served and takes over the rendering of it's components based on user interactions.
 - Compatibility: A browser with no javascript enabled can still display the page and allow for a simple navigation.
 - Usability: A user is be able to bookmark the current state of the page and is able to return to it or share it.